inquisitour/Ontology-Agent/README.md

 ## 🌟 Introduction

-Welcome to OntologyAgent, your all-in-one solution for creating, scaling, and maintaining ontologies with the power of AI!
+Welcome to Ontology Agent, your all-in-one solution for creating, scaling, and maintaining ontologies with the power of AI!
 This adaptive autonomous agent combines the robust capabilities of Owlready2, the advanced processing of DeepOnto, and the sophisticated matching algorithms of LLMs4OM to revolutionize your ontology management workflow.

-Whether you're a seasoned ontology engineer or just starting your journey in knowledge representation, OntologyAgent is designed to streamline your work and enhance your decision-making processes.
+Whether you're a seasoned ontology engineer or just starting your journey in knowledge representation, Ontology Agent is designed to streamline your work and enhance your decision-making processes.

 ## 🚀 Features

-OntologyAgent is packed with powerful features to make your ontology management tasks a breeze:
+Ontology Agent is packed with powerful features to make your ontology management tasks a breeze:

 - **Intelligent Creation and Modification**: Harness the power of Owlready2 to effortlessly define classes, properties, and individuals.
 - **Advanced Processing and Reasoning**: Leverage DeepOnto's capabilities for sophisticated querying, reasoning, and ontology alignment.